• Skip to primary navigation

 • Actual pieces of Almond Joy are mixed straight into the cookie dough.

-For these cookies, I wanted to create a dough that would allow the flavors of an Almond Joy candy bar to really shine through, so I used my classic chocolate chip cookie recipe as an inspiration.
+For these cookies, I took inspiration from my classic chocolate chip cookie recipe.
 Each bite just melts in your mouth and is perfectly balanced with all of the candy bar flavors.

 One of the best parts about this recipe is that the cookie dough does not have to chill before baking.
-You can have freshly baked Almond Joy chocolate chip cookies in less than 30 minutes.
-How awesome is that!
+They can be baked right away and ready in under 30 minutes!

 • All-Purpose Flour: Be sure to properly measure your flour (check out Baking Tips above).

-• Sugars: A combination of both granulated sugar and brown sugar are used.
+• Sugars: A combination of both white sugar and brown sugar are used.

-• Chocolate Chips: I used semi-sweet chocolate chips, but you could also use milk or dark chocolate.
+• Chocolate Chips: I used semi-sweet chocolate chips, but you could also use milk chocolate chips or dark chocolate.

 • Almonds: You want your almonds to be presliced.
 You should be able to find a small bag like this at one of your local grocery stores.